UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

  - A loading indicator appears while navigating pages.
  - The bundle size was reduced for better performance.

-**Which Ones Didn’t and Why?**

- - Error handling and logging mechanisms may still need enhancements to capture invalid login attempts properly.
- - Reason for Incomplete Tasks:
- - Some issues required further debugging and testing.\
- - More detailed logging and error handling mechanisms are needed for failed login attempts.
- - Some UI elements require improved accessibility and responsiveness.
- - Further debugging is required to ensure seamless authentication and performance optimization.
- - Need to conduct more user testing to identify potential UI/UX issues.

-**Backend User stories**

-1. Customer Registration
-- Design and implement a database schema for storing customer registration details.
-- Develop an API to accept and store customer data in the database.
-- Implement data validation to ensure accuracy and completeness.
-- Enforce password validation rules (e.g., length, complexity).

-2. Customer Login
-- Develop an API to authenticate customers by verifying their credentials.
-- Implement JWT-based authentication to generate secure tokens upon successful login.
-- Validate password security during login attempts.

-**What issues your team planned to address?**

-Our team planned to address the following key issues related to customer authentication and security:

-  - Implementing a secure customer registration and login process.
-  - Ensuring proper validation of customer data to maintain data integrity.
-  - Implementing JWT-based authentication for session management.
-  - Enhancing password security through validation mechanisms.
-  - Designing an optimized database schema to efficiently store customer data.

-**Which ones were successfully completed?**

-We successfully completed the following tasks:

 **Backend**

    Customer Registration: